tomasbedrich/pycaching/README.rst

 -  **search** caches

    - normal search (unlimited number of caches from any point)
-   - quick search (all caches inside some area)
+   - quick search (all caches inside some area) - currently not working, see bellow

 -  **get cache** and its details